lukasNo1/contao-news_migration/readme.md

 2. Update the database (e.g. with the _Extension manager_) this will execute the runonce
 3. Check the _System Log_ for the status of the news migration
 4. (Optional) Update the database and remove the now imported tl_news fields (Only 'addGallery' is automatically removed to prevent double import)
-5. (Optional) Remove the newsgalleryC3Import folder entirely
+5. (Optional) Remove the news_migration folder entirely

 ### Known Issues / To Dos